develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 This function returns you a random integer number that is always smaller than the **initial_max_limit** that you give as a parameter.
 The other parameter, **bias_factor** is also an integer, telling how many times you randomly reduce the max number.
-The bigger cheat_factor is, the more likely the function is to produce outcomes biased toward zero.
+The bigger bias_factor is, the more likely the function is to produce outcomes biased toward zero.
 But no matter how high the bias factor is, the chance will always exist that you still get the highest possible number, which is initial_max_limit - 1.